module Plugin_intf:sig..end

 The type of evaluation results for a given formula.

-For instance, let's suppose we want to evaluate the formula x * y = 0
+For instance, let's suppose we want to evaluate the formula x * y = 0, the

 following result are correct: